University of Florida word mark

 • The PI, as well as those listed on the NOA efforts should be listed.

-• Respond to this often overlooked question: Is the individual’s primary affiliation with a foreign organization.
+• Respond to this often overlooked question: Is the individual’s primary affiliation with a foreign organization?

-How do I update my ASSIST application?
+How do I update my HSS record?

 How do I enter my human subject data?

-Please refer to the NIH ASSIST guidance.
+Please refer to the NIH HSS User Guide.

 How do I notify DSP that the ASSIST application is ready to submit?

-A delegated principal investigator can submit the application to NIH.
-Otherwise, update the submission status of the application to Ready to Submit.
+PIs with delegated submit authority can submit the application to NIH.
+Otherwise, update the submission status of the application to “Ready to Submit” and notify DSP that your application is ready.

-References and Resources
+Resources